joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7093578/2026/03/09/broncos-alex-singleton-nfl-free-agency-2026/

 **Australia Grants Humanitarian Visas to 5 Members of Iranian Women’s Soccer Team**\
-`Concern for the safety of the players, in Australia for a tournament, had grown after Iranian state media criticized them for not singing the national anthem at a match.`\
+`Concern for the safety of the players had grown after Iranian state media criticized them for not singing the national anthem at a match in Australia.`\
 https://nytimes.com/2026/03/09/world/australia/iran-soccer-womens-team-australia.html

 **Fantasy football offseason moves: K9 to KC; Travis Etienne signs with Saints**\